Roland Warpole Loane: Life in New South Wales

-On another trip to India in 1823, Loane returned with a "Woman of Colour", named Madame D'Hotman, whom he had found in extreme poverty in Calcutta.
+On another trip to India, Loane returned with a "Woman of Colour", named Madame D'Hotman, whom he had found in extreme poverty in Calcutta.
 She was said to have been his mistress.
-Later, eager to extricate himself from this woman, he tried to persuade her to return to her husband in Mauritius, but she claimed that he had given her his estate.
-When she died in 1831 her daughter claimed the property.
-He fought to regain the estate, all the way to England, but without success.
+Later,in 1820, eager to extricate himself from this woman, he tried to persuade her to return to her husband in Mauritius, and provided her with a credit note worth 1000.00 pounds.
+Unable to deliver as cash at the time requested, he offered her instead the title to one of his Bathurst St properties.
+She lived there until her death in August 1831.
+She claimed however that he had given her his extensive Belle Vue estate.
+After she died, her daughter claimed the property.
+Loane fought to regain Belle Vue, all the way to England, but without success.

-In 1825, Loane returned to Sydney, built a new residence and acquired land in the town area.
-In 1927, he returned to Europe and was married in Ireland in 1828 to Mary Lee, daughter of a colonel of the Royal Marines.
-In 1830, he sailed for Hobart Town with his wife and made his home on his property at Eastern Marshes, which he named Lee Mount.
+In 1825, when Loane returned to Sydney, he built a new residence Waterview and acquired land in the town area.
+He has already encouraged his then invalid brother Major Boyle Loane, retired from the 4th Ceylon Regiment, his wife and 4 children to settle in Hobart Town.
+They arrived in 1825.
+In 1827, he returned to Europe and was married in Ireland in 1828 to Mary Lee, daughter of a colonel of the Royal Marines.
+By 1829, whilst Rowland was overseas, first his sister-in-law (1827) and then his brother died (1829), leaving Rowland Loane and his new wife to become the guardians of his nephew and nieces.
+In 1830, he sailed from Sydney for Hobart Town with his wife and then made his home on a property at Eastern Marshes, which he named Lee Mount.
 In 1834, he sold this property after another argument with the colonial government.
 He briefly returned to England in 1839 to unsuccessfully challenge the colonial government, before returning to Hobart Town in 1841.

 He died in Hobart Town on 8 October 1844.

 Litigious attitude

-Throughout his life, Loane believed that he had been robbed by unscrupulous persons and officials and that to progress in such a community he had to use the same system which attacked him.
-He proceeded to vent his grievances though the court systems of New South Wales and England.
+Throughout his life, Loane believed that he had been robbed by unscrupulous persons and officials.
+The records of evidence from various court cases support some of his contentions.
+To progress in such a community he felt he had to use the same system which attacked him.
+He proceeded to pursue his grievances though the court systems of New South Wales and England.

 According to Lieutenant-Governor William Sorell:

 Loane was a person who always asserts that he is ill-used by the world collectively and individually.
 His hand is against everyone and everyone against him.
 Not a man in the colony would, I believe, rely upon his word or engagement for the most trifling thing.